Osprey Wilds

 History of Osprey Wilds

-In the 1800s, the land that Osprey Wilds resides on was home to the Anishinabe or Ojibwe Indian people.
-The US Government made an agreement with the Ojibwe in 1834 that allowed non-Indian people to live in this area.
+In the 1800s, the land that Osprey Wilds resides on was home to the Anishinaabe or Ojibwe people.
+The US Government seized land from the Ojibwe with the Treaty of 1837 that allowed non-indigenous people to live in this area.

 This land was originally purchased in 1898 by Dr. Arnold Schwyzer, a prominent St. Paul surgeon.
 Under his ownership, the land was developed as a dairy farm.
 Many of the buildings on the property are from the Schwyzer era.